 - SM NAS and PCO enhancements to negotiate the support for MPQUIC proxy protocols (enhanced 5GSM capability, enhanced ATSSS container) for Ethernet PDU Session type.

-- N4 enhancements to instruct UPF to use MPQUIC proxy protocols for Ethernet PDU Session type.
+- N4 enhancements to instruct UPF to use MPQUIC proxy protocols for the Ethernet frames with or without IP packet payload for Ethernet PDU Session type.

 UPF:

-- Support for MPQUIC proxy protocols over Ethernet PDU Session type.
+- Support for MPQUIC proxy protocols for the Ethernet frames with or without IP packet payload over Ethernet PDU Session type.

 - N4 enhancements to activate the use of MPQUIC proxy protocols over Ethernet PDU Session type.